syncfusion-content/fileformat-docs/File-Formats/Presentation/aspnetcore.md

 PPTXDocument.Close()
 {% endhighlight %}
 {% endtabs %}
-The below code snippet demonstrates how to load and existing Presentation in ASP.NET Core platform:
+The below code snippet demonstrates how to load and modify an existing Presentation in ASP.NET Core platform.
 {% tabs %}
 {% highlight c# %}
 using (FileStream fileStream = new FileStream("Sample.pptx", FileMode.OpenOrCreate))
 {
- //Creates a new instance of PowerPoint Presentation IPresentation presentation = Presentation.Open(fileStream);
+ //Loads the existing PowerPoint Presentation IPresentation presentation = Presentation.Open(fileStream);
 //Retrieves the first slide from Presentation
  ISlide slide = presentation.Slides[0];